Dr Charlotte Fribbens: Bringing circulating tumour DNA analysis to the clinic

-Dr Fribbens was the first Le Cure fellow and has been funded from March 2015 to September 2017.
-She has worked on a number of projects, most successfully a trial (recently published as a lead editorial) demonstrating for the first time that results from liquid biopsies can provide the information to choose the best treatment for patients.
+Dr Fribbens was the first Le Cure fellow and was funded from March 2015 to September 2017 working in the laboratory of Professor Nick Turner.
+She worked on a number of projects, most successfully a trial (recently published as a lead editorial) demonstrating for the first time that results from liquid biopsies can provide the information to choose the best treatment for patients.
 This is being recommended for all future relevant clinical trials and is likely to change practise.
-Dr Fribbens has also worked on a trial investigating if the next generation of molecular diagnostics can offer more treatment options for patients with metastatic disease.
-One single biopsy, taken from each patient, will be tested for up to 50 genetic mutations.
-It will also investigate if the same information can be learned from a blood test as a liquid biopsy, possibly reducing the need for invasive biopsy procedures in the future.
+Dr Fribbens also worked on the ABC-Bio trial investigating if the next generation of molecular diagnostics can offer more treatment options for patients with metastatic disease.

 Dr Mariana Leal: POETIC-2

-From August 2016 Mariana will spend two years dedicated to POETIC-2under the leadership of Professor Mitch Dowsett.
+Since August 2016 Mariana has spent two years dedicated to POETIC-2 under the leadership of Professor Mitch Dowsett.
 For a certain group of patients hormonal treatment is only given after surgery.
 POETIC-1 showed that by introducing hormonal treatment in the short time before surgery we can see whether the tumours in individual patients respond well or not to the hormonal treatment.
 POETIC-2 is looking into why some patients do not respond and how we can improve treatment for this group of patients.

 Dr Monee Shamsher & Dr Claire Swift: Can ctDNA help us identify who does need post-operative chemotherapy?